Problematy/goodmap/docs/http-api.rst

 payload rather than assuming — it is the same schema the built-in suggest form is generated from.

-The allowed values for a category are **not** repeated here. ``/api/categories-full`` above reports them, with their translated labels, and is the single place to read them from — so a client cannot end up holding two versions of the same list.

 ``GET /api/languages``
 ~~~~~~~~~~~~~~~~~~~~~~